agrant23/Website_Automation_python/README.md

 The Repository https://github.com/agrant23/CsharpFrameWork exhibits improved code modularity, it adheres more to the POM

-I tested this on Mac and Window OSs.
+I tested this on Mac and Window Operating Systems.
-I created an ec2 Linux server environment (also called an Amazon Web Service Instance).
-I configured the AWS's security system manually, as it was free.
+I created an Amazon EC2 instance in the AWS cloud environment.
+I connected to this instance via ssh using Linux.
-In this instance I created a python testing environment, there I remotely connected to my repository, pulled in this Repo and successfully tested the code.
+In this cloud environment I set up a python virtual environment where I pulled in my QA repository from Github and successfully ran and passed my test suite.
-    This testing environment required an IDE shell, with packages, the WebDriver, setting up multiple paths, and more.
 This was a great into into working with the Linux environment.

 ## To Run
-•   You need to create a yahoo account and copy your username and password into the variables provided in the settings.py file.
+1. You need to create a yahoo account and copy your username and password into the variables provided in the settings.py file.
-    You may need to login, logout and login again, manually to avoid anti-bot security from being present for the testing of this repo.
+    You may need to login, logout and login again, manually to avoid anti-bot security.
+Also can manually navigate through yahoo security during navigation.
+        If you want to.

-        You can utilize the .gitignore file and create the "secure.py" file.
-In this file, fill in the code below: yahoo_username = 'Your User Name@yahoo.com'
+        You can utilize the .gitignore file and create the "secure.py" file In this Repository, and fill in the code below: yahoo_username = 'Your User Name@yahoo.com'
             yahoo_password = 'Your Password'

-•   Create a directory called "Website_Automation_python".
-In this directory you need to set up your own Python enabled IDE or text editor.
+2. Create a directory called "Website_Automation_python".
+    You need to set up your own Python equiped IDE or text editor.
-        You can create a python virtual environment if convenient by using the command:
+        You can create a python virtual environment if convenient by using the command:s

             For Windows:
             python -m venv project_name.py
+            pip install selenium

             For macOS/Linux:
             $ python -m venv myfirstproject
+            $ pip install selenium

-•   With Git Bash navigate to the above directory and run: git clone git@github.com:agrant23/Website_Automation_python.git
+3. With Git Bash navigate to the above directory and run: git clone git@github.com:agrant23/Website_Automation_python.git

-•   With an OS command prompt navigate to this same directory and run: python yahoo_test_suite.py
+4. With an OS command prompt navigate to this same directory and run: python yahoo_test_suite.py

 This works on Windows, Linux, and Mac OSs using Python 3.9, and Selenium 3.141.